 I was a professional landscape photographer for about twenty years, from 1990 until 2010.
-During those years I built up a collection of several thousand photographs of National Parks and other spots that I thought were beautiful.
-So I’ve got a lot of images to put on this site.
+During those years I built up a collection of several thousand photographs of National Parks and other spots all over America that I thought were beautiful.

-As to who I am, I am basically I’m a guy who has always loved the mountains and rivers and deserts of America.
+I am basically I’m a guy who has always loved the mountains and rivers and deserts of America.
 I’ve always been a hiker and a backpacker and biker in the wild and semi-wild lands of America.
-For awhile, until I got too old, I was also a kayaker and a whitewater rafter and an amateur mountaineer.